-At present, CACoP have not identified any Code provisions that would be legally inoperable on exit day.
-Each Code has identified a number of non-substantive changes that would be required, for example, to remove references to EU law.
-However, until the Government publishes details of how EU legislation will be incorporated into UK law, we will not know the full details.
+However, each Code has identified a number of non-substantive changes that would be required, for example, to remove references to EU law.
+Until the Government publishes details of how EU legislation will be incorporated into UK law, we will not know the full detail of the changes required.

-CAs will continue to work with Ofgem to ensure Ofgem and BEIS are aware of Code specific issues and concerns, so they can account for any flagged issues when preparing draft legislation.
-This will help to ensure continuity from 30 March 2019 onwards, and in the longer term, depending upon the UK’s relationship with the EU, and more specifically, GB’s relationship with the European Internal Energy Market.
+CAs will continue to work with Ofgem to ensure Ofgem and BEIS are aware of Code specific issues and concerns that may require legislative or regulatory support.
+This will help to ensure continuity from 30 March 2019 onwards, and in the longer term, depending upon the UK’s relationship with the EU.

 CAs will ensure that their stakeholders are informed of any announcements that will impact Industry Codes as soon as possible.
 National Grid will be raising the UNC Modification Proposal and further details will be shared once they are available.